Skip to main content

 • Alternatively, you can use hidden share URLs to limit access to specific people in your organization you share the URL with.

-• You can also configure the URL of a hidden share to be accessible by anyone with a MotherDuck account.
+• You can also configure the URL of a hidden share to be accessible by anyone with a MotherDuck account in the same cloud region as your Organization.

 Sharing in MotherDuck works as follows: